Management and Workplace

 • Allow people to contribute in meetings based on their individual levels of comfort (Anderson, 2021)

-• For volunteer projects, engage participants to the extent they wish to be involved and then compensate appropriately
+• For volunteer projects, engage participants to the extent they wish to be involved and compensate or adjust other work responsibilities appropriately

-• Create a Community Agreement aimed at making meetings and other work situations respectful and safe spaces for everyone.
+• Consider creating a Community Agreement aimed at making meetings and other work situations respectful and safe spaces for everyone.

 return to top